absolute-quantum/cats-blender-plugin/README.md

  - Changed: Translate: Translate does a MMD_TOOLS translate first, then google translate
  - Changed: Viseme: Adjusted some viseme shape key definitions to be more realistic

+#### 0.0.7
+ - Fixed: Hotfix for mmd_tools locator, this fixed a unjust error explaining mmd_tools was not present or activated

+#### 0.0.8
+ - Added: Continious integration @ github: this will allow us to see errors before we make releases

 ## Code contributors:
  - Hotox
  - Shotariya